Courses I'm teaching now (Spring 2015):

 historian of mathematics.

-Whenever I teach the History of Mathematics course here at Xavier, I arrange a field trip
+the History of Mathematics course here at Xavier, I arrange a field trip

-with my students to visit the Rare
+with my students to visit the Rare Book Collection at

-Leonhard Euler.
-These translations are housed online at the
+mathematician, Leonhard Euler.
+These translations are housed online

-David Pengelley maintains a compendious website listing resources galore
+- David Pengelley maintains a compendious website listing

-Baldwin-Wallace College (Berea, OH) has a wonderful page of mathematics
+at Baldwin-Wallace College (Berea, OH) has a wonderful page of mathematics

 College, Dublin, maintains this nice page of historical resources.